tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 \text{Accuracy} \sim \text{Reference Class} + \text{Calculator} + \text{Goal} + \text{Rounded} + (1|\text{id}) + (1|\text{Family Scenario})
  \qquad(2)$$</span>

+See <a href="#tbl-s2-agg" class="quarto-xref">Table 5</a> for a
+breakdown of the descriptive statistics.
 The ordinal regression analysis revealed that the USD reference class significantly increased the odds of higher error categories compared to the kWh reference class (OR = 9.68, 95% CI: \[1.69, 53.4\]).
 Participants in the USD condition were therefore substantially more likely to deviate from the target energy reduction goal compared to those in the kWh condition.
-In contrast, the Percentage condition’s odds ratio relative to kWh was more uncertain (OR = 2.78, 95% CI: \[0.53, 15.0\]), indicating that although there may be a trend toward reduced accuracy in the Percentage condition, the evidence was not definitive.
+In contrast, the Percentage condition’s odds ratio relative to kWh was more uncertain (OR = 2.78, 95% CI: \[0.53, 15.0\]), indicating that although there may be a trend toward reduced accuracy in the Percentage condition, the evidence was not definitive
+(<a href="#tbl-s2-ord" class="quarto-xref">Table 7</a>).

 We also found that using rounded numbers modestly improved accuracy (Estimate = -0.53, 95% CI: \[-0.96, -0.11\]), with participants having